 A Form 16A settlement.
 This settlement agreement is for a worker who’s permanently disabled.
 It pays a specific weekly benefit amount based on the average weekly wage prior to the injury.

-Unlike a clincher agreement, a Form 16A would allow the worker to request additional compensation within a year of the last payment if the injury worsens, and it would also cover specific continuing medical expenses.
+Unlike a clincher agreement, a Form 16A would allow the worker to request additional compensation within a year of the last payment if the work injury worsens, and it would also cover specific continuing medical expenses.

 Injured employees must file a workers' compensation claim within two years with the WCC.
 It’s the employee’s responsibility to notify the employer of an injury as soon as possible, but it must be within 90 days of the injury.